 The United States is home to some of the world’s most rugged and remote long-distance hiking trails.
-These trails traverse a range of landscapes, attracting hikers from all over the globe.
+These trails, with their diverse and stunning landscapes, are a magnet for hikers from all corners of the globe, promising an unforgettable adventure.

 First, you want to ensure you can get to the United States.